Governance Structure

 Gita Honwana Welch

-Between 2011 and 2013 she was Director of the United Nations Development Programme (UNDP) Regional Service Center for West and Central Africa, based in Dakar, Senegal.
-With over 20 years’ experience in international development, Gita has worked in more than 40 countries.
-Prior to this, she served as UNDP country director in Angola, and as UNDP governance advisor in New York.
+She was Director of the United Nations Development Programme (UNDP) Regional Service Centre for West and Central Africa in Dakar, UNDP Country Director in Angola, and Director of the UNDP Democratic Governance Group in New York.

 Paulo Gomes

-Was the World Bank Regional Director for Africa, Deputy Executive Director and later, Executive Director of the World Bank.
+Former Regional Director for Africa, Deputy Executive Director and later Executive Director of the World Bank.

-Is a member of the Boards of Directors of African Development Bank, Ecobank, Asky Airlines.
-He is also the founder of Constelor Investment Holdings, a climate finance Green Fund and cofounder of the Africa SouthEast Asia Chamber of Commerce, based in Singapore.
+He serves on the Boards of the African Development Bank, Ecobank, Asky Airlines and AFIG Investment Fund.
+He is a member of the Green Fund and co-founder of the Africa–Southeast Asia Chamber of Commerce, based in Singapore.

 Tomaz Vieira Mário